bbgit/bbgit.github.io/README.md

-### Conditions as of May 13, 2025 at 3:41:53 PM CDT
+### Conditions as of May 13, 2025 at 3:47:13 PM CDT

 Temperature: 76.30 &deg;F

 Feels like: 76.30 &deg;F

-Humidity: 72%
+Humidity: 73%

-Wind Direction: WNW
+Wind Direction: SW

-Windspeed: 0.0 mph
+Windspeed: 0.9 mph

-Wind Gust: 0.0 mph
+Wind Gust: 1.6 mph

 ---